two men ice fishing near a bridge in a misty Russian city

 Nouns, Cases

-When a Russian noun describes or “modifies” another noun, the modifier will be in the genitive case and will normally follow the noun it modifies.
+When a Russian describes or “modifies” another noun, the modifier will be in the genitive case and will normally follow the noun it modifies.
 The modified noun can be in any case, depending on its function in the sentence.

 noun